-- 1. Which outcome, focused on recovery, would be expected in the plan of care for a patient living in the community and diagnosed with serious and persistent mental illness?
-Within 3 months, the patient will demonstrate what behavior?
+1. Which outcome, focused on recovery, would be expected in the plan of care for a patient living in the community and diagnosed with serious and persistent mental illness?
+Within 3 months, the patient will:

-- a.
-Denying suicidal ideation
+- a. deny suicidal ideation.

-- b.
-Reporting a sense of well-being
+- b. report a sense of well-being.

-- c.
-Taking medications as prescribed
+- c. take medications as prescribed.

-- d.
-Attending clinic appointments on time
+- d. attend clinic appointments on time.